yottaawesome/cmake-playground/src/BasicModule/README.md

 ## Introduction

 Demonstrates using CMake with MSVC, C++ named modules and C++23 standard modules.
-As of the time of this writing, you'll need CMake 3.30 to do this, so you'll need to install it (Visual Studio's CMake is 3.29).
+As of the time of this writing, you'll need at least CMake 3.30 to do this, so you'll need to install it (Visual Studio's CMake is 3.29).

 ## Additional resources